Meteor-Community-Packages/Meteor-CollectionFS/ARCHITECTURE.md

     // this.failed will mark the job as failed and will be rerun at idle };
 ```
+Use function(complete) in add instead...

+Feature
+* pause, stop, start, resume, clear
+* should items be removed after executed option

 Usecases in the `CFS` project:
 * Filehandlers could be described as a queue with a special task handler